HOW TO USE

 Most pregnancy symptoms should go away after 1 week.
 Urine pregnancy tests can stay positive for 4-6 weeks after an abortion, though about 50% of people will have a negative test at 3 weeks.

-If you still have pregnancy symptoms after 2 weeks or are unsure, consider an ultrasound or HCG blood test.
+If there are still pregnancy symptoms after 2 weeks or someone is unsure, they should consider an ultrasound or HCG blood test.

-If you have an IUD in place, it may need to be removed before a medication abortion.
+An IUD may need to be removed before a medication abortion.

 Bleeding disorders